GallagherSecurity/cc-rest-docs/training/README.md

 TODOs:

-Change all ‘ and ’ to '.
 Change all Word's directional double-quotes to ".
 Look for —.
-Or leave them be, because they look like proper em-dashes in HTML, better than -- Look for …
+Or leave them be, because they look like proper em-dashes in HTML, better than -- Newer screenshots.
-Newer screenshots.
-All references.
-Put &#9888; (a warning sign) on some of the notes.
-Change every tab to one space.

 -->